akauppi/sbt-bug-enumeratum-circe/README.md

 - `sbt` 0.13.16

+System used: macOS 10.13.1 with Homebrew

 ## Steps to replicate

-System: macOS 10.13.1 with Homebrew
+Clone this repo.
 In `project/build.properties`:

 ```
 sbt.version=1.0.3